adducjpcole/itc/public/factorial-sum-and-average/README.md

-# Nth Factorial, Sum and Average
+# Factorial, Sum and Average

 Write a JavaScript script (in 1 HTML File) that will input an integer value n and display (upon a button click) the following: